cran-task-views/Econometrics/Econometrics.md

 `r view("TimeSeries")`.

 The packages in this view can be roughly structured into the following topics.
-If you think that some package is missing from the list, please contact the maintainer.
+If you think that some package is missing from the list, please file an issue in the GitHub repository or contact the maintainer.

 ### Basic linear regression